frugalware/frugalware.gitlab.io/content/package/dnsmasq-contrib.md

 sha1sum = "ef35de0257ac196282870476de43c542ffeff59a"
 depends = "[]"
 +++
-This script can be used to implement persistent leases on openWRT, DD-WRT etc."
+This script can be used to implement persistent leases on openWRT, DD-WRT etc.

 {{< files text="show files" >}}* /usr/bin/lease_update.sh
 {{< /files >}}